ditojs/dito/packages/admin/README.md

-# Dito
+# Dito.js Admin

-> A schema based admin framework with auto-generated forms for Vue.js
+A schema based admin interface with auto-generated forms, designed to work with Dito.js Server, and built with Vue.js

 ## Build Setup